18F/18f.gsa.gov/_posts/2014-10-30-new-18f-website.md

 }
 ```

 Jekyll also has some powerful syntax highlighting features, as shown in the JSON snippet above.
-We use the [Redcarpet](https://github.com/vmg/redcarpet) renderer, which enables the kind of syntax rendering you get from GitHub Flavored Markdown.
+We use the [Redcarpet](https://github.com/vmg/redcarpet) renderer, which enables the kind of syntax highlighting you get from GitHub Flavored Markdown.

 The above snippet is rendered using: